Dreaming of a whale: a voice from the deep of the world

 In the biblical story, the whale swallowed Jonah — and this became the place of transformation, not of death.
 In Japanese mythology, the whale is the spirit of the sea, a guardian.
 In the indigenous cultures of the Pacific coast, the whale is an ancestor, a teacher, whose song can only be heard by those who know how to listen.
 In contemporary psychology, the whale as an image of the unconscious represents an encounter with the collective — with what is larger than the personal self.

 The whale sings.
-Its songs are among the most complex and sustained in the animal world.
+Its songs are as complex and sustained as anything in the animal world.
 They travel across oceans.
 Other whales hear them hundreds of miles away.
 When a whale enters a dream, it almost always brings with it something from the category of “very large” — great wisdom, a great decision, a great passage.

 And perhaps right now, something in you is responding to this.
 Something that has long been waiting for precisely this — something vast.